 Proposal for a new directive - NIS 2

-The initial NIS directive included a process to conduct regular review of itself.
+The initial NIS Directive included a process to conduct regular review of itself.
 This has led to a proposal for a directive for countries in the EU about measures for high common level of cybersecurity – this is called NIS 2.
-Once the new proposal is agreed upon, member states in the EU have 18 months to apply the new NIS 2 Directive.

 The proposal for NIS 2 contains aspects that meet deficiencies with the original NIS Directive.
 These deficiencies where found: